Generic name: nivolumab [ nye-VOL-ue-mab ]

 lung problems - new or worsening cough, chest pain, feeling short of breath;

-signs of a hormonal disorder - frequent or unusual headaches, dizziness, fainting, mood or behavior changes, increased thirst or urination, constipation, hair loss, hoarse or deepened voice, feeling cold, weight gain, or weight loss.
+signs of a hormonal disorder - frequent or unusual headaches, vision problems, fast heartbeats, dizziness, fainting, tiredness, mood or behavior changes, hunger, increased thirst or urination, constipation, hair loss, hoarse or deepened voice, sweating, feeling cold, weight gain or loss; or

 Your cancer treatments may be delayed or permanently discontinued if you have certain side effects.

 nausea, vomiting, stomach pain, loss of appetite, diarrhea, constipation;